angarsky/diveintopython/learn/classes/import.md

 Replace `'/path/to/your/directory'` with the actual path to your target directory.

-3. Import Modules: Once the target directory is added to `sys.path`, you can import modules and classes from that directory as if they were in the current directory.
+3. **Import Modules**: Once the target directory is added to `sys.path`, you can import modules and classes from that directory as if they were in the current directory.
 For example:

 ```python
 from target_directory import module_name